Phantom (character): Whitman

 The first novel about the Phantom was published in 1944 by Whitman Publishing Company, and was called "The Son of the Phantom".
 Written by Dale Robertson, the book was based on Lee Falk's comic strip story "Childhood of the Phantom", although Falk had no involvement with the novel.
 It featured a cover drawn by Wilson McCoy.
+The Phantom's son, while in the United States, studying and meeting Diana Palmer, is called Kip Walker.
+His home country in the novel is Bengali.

 Avon

 Avon Publications in the United States put out 15 books based on Lee Falk's stories.
 The series ran from 1972 to 1975, and was written by several authors, including Falk; the covers were done by George Wilson.
 Many of the books were translated into foreign languages.